openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 1. Define missing capabilities and their concrete behaviour, for example, add a "capability" for machine-api
 2. Precisely define the reaction of the operators listed below for the "External" platform type
 3. Define and document concrete mechanism for supplement cluster with provider-specific components during installation time (CCM, MAPI controller, DNS controller)
+4. Research the necessity for engagement and api extension for ["on-prem"-like in-cluster network infrastructure](https://github.com/openshift/enhancements/blob/ce4d303db807622687159eb9d3248285a003fabb/enhancements/network/baremetal-networking.md) for the "External" platform.
+   This will depend on demand from partner cloud providers and their cloud capabilities (the presence of a load-balancer-like concept, for example).

 ### Background